 An engaged employee is a company’s greatest asset.
 Characterized by enthusiasm for their work and loyalty to their company, engaged employees will often take positive action to further their organization’s overall goals and reputation.

 So, how do you foster an engaging work environment?

 - Develop a strong company vision.
 Company leaders must develop a clear vision statement and communicate it to all employees.
 This vision statement should dictate all company decisions—from big to small.

 - Communicate clearly.
 Your employees spend most of their lives at work.
 They’re invested in the company’s future, so be transparent about all corporate objectives, future projects, decisions, and changes.
 Doing so will help you develop a trusting relationship with employees.

 - Recognize and reward hard work.
 Employees are arguably the most valuable part of your company.
-Treat them as such.
+Treat them as such with a reward system.
 Make sure hard work is recognized and give employees a reason to go above and beyond.

 - Encourage collaboration.
 Whether your company is big or small, encourage different teams to work together and get to know each other.
 This often facilitates friendships, open communication, and better problem-solving.